alexchai97/alexchai97/README.md

 I recently graduated with a degree in multimedia computing, and I'm passionate about bringing creativity to life through multimedia and graphic design. 🎓💫 As a web development enthusiast, I enjoy crafting visually stunning and interactive websites that leave a lasting impression.
 Currently, I'm diving into the world of GSAP, React, and Spline to take my skills to the next level! 🚀

-📧 Reach out to me at [alexchai@xcalex.com](mailto:alexchai@xcalex.com) - let's collaborate on something amazing! 😄 Connect with me on [LinkedIn](https://www.linkedin.com/in/alexchai1997/).
+📧 Reach out to me at [alexchai@xcalex.com](mailto:alexchai@xcalex.com) or [LinkedIn](https://www.linkedin.com/in/alexchai1997/) - let's collaborate on something amazing!

 ## Skills